-Introduction to the Monterey Peninsula
+Explore Monterey Peninsula

 The 17-Mile Drive runs through the gated community of Pebble Beach and is not free to visit.
-You will need to shell out $10.50 for a chance to enjoy the spectacular coastline of Northern California.
-Nevertheless, this treasure of Monterey Bay is worth every single penny.
+You need to shell out $10.75 for a chance to enjoy the spectacular coastline of Northern California.
+Nevertheless, this treasure on the Monterey Peninsula is worth every single penny.